harryebuka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-created james bond file for task 8
 9-created john doe file for task 9
-10-created  a script that sets the mode of the file hello the same as olleh’s mode
+10-created  a script that sets the mode of the file hello the same as olleh’s mode 11-created a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users